These incredibly tender and decadent donuts are made with AVOCADO!

 - For the cocoa powder: Use traditional cocoa powder or upgrade to the special dark kind that is richer and has more concentrated dark chocolate flavor!

-- For the chocolate: You can use dark chocolate chips or chunks, or you can use semi-sweet, bittersweet or milk.
+- For the chocolate: You can use dark chocolate chips or chunks, or you can use semi-sweet, bittersweet or milk chocolate.

 - For the toppings: Use any donut topping you love, such as any crushed nut or sprinkles!